Rashomon Sets and Model Multiplicity in Federated Learning: Predictive Multiplicity Metrics

 \subsubsection{Discrepancy}

-Discrepancy~\cite{pmlr-v119-marx20a} captures the maximum proportion of predictions that could change when replacing the baseline model with any other in the Rashomon set\footnote{An implementation of discrepancy can be found at \url{https://github.com/charliemarx/pmtools}.}.
+Discrepancy~\cite{pmlr-v119-marx20a} captures the maximum proportion of predictions that could change when replacing the baseline model with any other in the Rashomon set\textsuperscript{\ref{footnote1}}.
 Using the same notion as above, the mathematical definition follows as:

-Here, a low discrepancy value means that single model predictions are similar to the baseline while a high discrepancy value indicates the opposite.
+Here, a low discrepancy value means that model predictions are similar to the baseline, while a high discrepancy value indicates the opposite.
 We adapt this metric to the FL setting by calculating $\gamma(\calD_c)$ locally on each client $c \in \mathcal{C}$ and then taking the weighted maximum over all $\gamma(\calD_c)$.
 This gives us the maximum number of predictions that could change:

-Again, we can implement this with the previously described method to mask the number of datapoints on each client.
+Again, we can fix an evaluation set size to mask the number of datapoints on each client.